skypjack/entt/docs/md/entity.md

 Views and groups adapt accordingly when they detect a storage with a different deletion policy than the default.
 In particular:

-* Groups are incompatible with stable storage and will even refuse to compile.
+* Groups are incompatible with stable storage and even refuse to compile.
 * Multi type and runtime views are completely transparent to storage policies.
 * Single type views for stable storage types offer the same interface of multi type views.
 For example, only `size_hint` is available.